Concerto-D/concerto-decentralized/README.md

 ### After the execution
 If some experiments has been skipped or if not all experiments were run, it is possible to **launch again** the script with **the same parameter file** (expe_template.yaml).
 Thanks to the param sweeper, it will automatically run the missing experiments.
 However, it will **not** relaunch the experiments that are already done.
+To do that, you will need to change the value of **<expe_name>**, because the sweeper base itself on it.

 # TODO:
 - Bien précisé ce que c'est qu'une experiment